oktadev/okta-blog/_source/_posts/2022-08-29-react-typescript-redux.md

 }
 ```

-In this file, we're using a Redux selector to get the current state for `userProfile` to then render those values in our component.
+In this file, we use a Redux selector to get the current state for `userProfile` to then render those values in our component.

-We're also setting an `isExpandable` property that toggles whether or not additional user profile information is hidden or shown.
-This is another example of how to use local state using the `useState` hook.
+We also set an `isExpandable` property that toggles whether or not additional user profile information is hidden or shown.
+This is another example of how to use local state with the `useState` hook.

 #### userProfile.tsx
 ```tsx